-Last season alone, notable players such as Lance Stephenson, Jarrett Jack, Gary Neal, Alonzo Gee, Quincy Acy, Jordan Crawford, Joel Anthony, Ronnie Price, Toney Douglas, Archie Goodwin and Ray McCallum inked at least one 10-day deal with a team.
+In recent years, notable players such as Tyler Johnson, Lance Stephenson, Jarrett Jack, Gary Neal, Alonzo Gee, Quincy Acy, Jordan Crawford, Joel Anthony, Ronnie Price, Toney Douglas, Archie Goodwin and Ray McCallum inked at least one 10-day deal with a team.

 Teams can sign a player to consecutive 10-day contracts and then they must decide if they want to keep that individual for the remainder of the season.
 While the pay varies depending on a player’s experience, 10-day contracts can be worth anywhere from $30,000 to $55,000.
-That’s more than what top D-League players earn for an entire season ($25,000).
-If a player signs a second 10-day contract or inks a deal for the remainder of the season, they’ll earn significantly more.
-There’s a reason these are highly coveted deals, especially for D-League players.
+That’s more than what top G-League players earn for an entire season ($25,000).
+If a player signs a second 10-day contract or inks a deal for the remainder of the season, they obviously earn significantly more.
+There’s a reason these are highly coveted deals, especially for G-League players.